gavinanderegg/gavinanderegg.github.io/_posts/2023-05-09-bluesky-frustrations.md

 #### Technical frustrations
 A lot of people are testing out Bluesky because it’s the new hot thing.
 Fair enough!
-If I got an invite, I would likely set up an account just to stake my claim.
+If I got an invite, I would likely set up an account just to stake my claim.[^3]

 Erin mentions that it’s refreshing to see a new take on a distributed social platform.
 That’s a valid take, and I get it.
 My more curmudgeonly view is: [the AT Protocol has been in development for more than 2 years](https://github.com/bluesky-social/atproto/commit/b3110f0eb58c05c34ccec29447bb9b8b2f082373), and it’s still extremely unclear how chunks of it will work.